L-shaped brackets

 A plastic cable management divider also accompanies the bracket.
 This accessory attaches to the vertical plate of the bracket.
 I never used it, and prefer to leave the opening of the vertical plate uncluttered, to allow twisting the LCD screen as shown in Figure 2.

 I used this L‑bracket, on and off, with or without its vertical plate, for at least one year.
-At the time of writing, this L‑bracket is shown as out of stock on the 3 Legged Thing web site, but available from at least one Amazon EU seller.
-The price of this bracket has significantly increased since I purchased it.
+At the time of writing, a notice on the 3 Legged Thing web site says that this bracket has been replaced by an updated, single-piece model introduced after the three-pieces model (see below).

 3 Legged Thing also produces a simpler OM‑1 L‑bracket made in a single piece (and therefore not adjustable).
-It has the same type of cutout in the vertical plate as the Ollie, the same recessed 1/4‑20" screw that requires a special tool or a non‑metric Allen key, and a QDquick disconnect socket.
+It has the same type of cutout in the vertical plate as the Ollie, the same recessed 1/4"‑20 screw that requires a special tool (provided with the bracket) or a non‑metric Allen key, an eyelet under the camera for a camera strap, and a QDquick disconnect socket.

 RRS BOM1‑LS